 Looking back, I realise I was very lucky to have a mum who gave everything for her children, which is why I probably felt compelled to give everything back.
 Did I do the right thing?
 Who knows?
 I certainly mucked up my career which she wouldn’t have liked.
 But I also found a passion I never knew I possessed; to help other people affected by dementia to live well and to know that they, like my mum, aren’t alone.

 - James Ashwell's story is reproduced with kind permission of Unforgettable.org.
-Founded by James, Unforgettable.org aims to improve the lives of those living with memory loss and dementia by bringing together specialised products, practical advice and a supportive community.
+Founded by James, Unforgettable.org (now Live Better With Dementia) aims to improve the lives of those living with memory loss and dementia by bringing together specialised products, practical advice and a supportive community.